Independent Women's Football League

 The Independent Women's Football League (IWFL) was the first women's American football league established by women players for women players.
 The league was founded in 2000, began play in 2001, and played its last season in 2018.
-Members of the original roster of the Austin Outlaws were the league's founders.
-Following the establishment of the league as a separate entity from the team, former Outlaws players Laurie Frederick, Jaime Bailey, and Sandra Plato became the original IWFL executive council.
+Members of the original Austin Outlaws roster were the league's founders.
+Following the league's establishment as a separate entity from the team, former Outlaws players Laurie Frederick, Jaime Bailey, and Sandra Plato became the league's original IWFL executive council.

 The players were amateur/semi-professional and had to cover part of their expenses.

+History

+The league was founded in 2000 and began play in 2001.
+By 2008, the league had more than 1,600 women playing for 40 teams across North America.
+The 2008 IWFL National Championship game was held at the Holmgren Athletic Complex in Chicago.
+The Dallas Diamonds defeated the Chicago Force in overtime with a final score of 35–29.

+The Woman's Football Alliance (WFA) was founded in 2009 and began poaching top players and entire teams from the IWFL.
+The WFA charged teams $2,000 in startup fees, while the IWFL was charging teams $2,000–$6,700.
+By 2016, the IWFL had lowered its fees, but the WFA was the bigger league with 44 teams compared to the IWFL's 36 teams.

+In 2014, there were talks between the IWFL and the WFA about a potential merger.
+Ultimately, IWFL chief operating officer Kezia Disney declined to move forward.